If you have questions about the ADU permitting process, please reach out to our ADU

 - Getting a building permit and plan review

-In addition, here are answers to some questions we frequently hear from ADU customers.
-If this information doesn't address your question, reach out to our ADU Ally at at ADU.Ally@sanjoseca.gov or 408-793-5302.
+In addition, here are answers to questions that are frequently asked by our ADU permit customers.
+If this information doesn't address your question, contact the ADU Ally at at ADU.Ally@sanjoseca.gov or 408-793-5302.

 - What is the total cost for an ADU?